rafshawn/RTOS-Notes/12-Scheduling-Algorithms.md

 - **Pros**:
 	- Better for long processes
 - **Cons**:
-	- May lead to poor turnaroud due to *convoy effect*
+	- May lead to poor turnaround due to *convoy effect*
 	- Not ideal for short processes, as it can cause delays in execution

 ## Shortest Process Next (SPN)